Skip to content

 sase notify list -j --all

-sase notify list -j prints notifications newest first with id, timestamp, age, sender, priority, notes, files, action, action_data, read, dismissed, silent, muted, and snooze_until.
+sase notify list -j prints notifications newest first with id, timestamp, age, sender, priority, notes, files, tags, action, action_data, read, dismissed, silent, muted, and snooze_until.
+The -q/--query filter matches tags as well as ids, senders, notes, files, actions, and action data.
 Dismissed notifications are hidden unless --all is provided.

 Inspect one notification by id: